 “It costs us a lot of money – over £700,000 – to stage this iconic 8-day long festival with 750 events, unrivalled in variety, range and participation; the streets and many venues in this stunning seaside town location spilling over with festive atmosphere and fun.”

-When, unavoidably, Sidmouth Folk Festival had to cancel this year, they had already launched 2020 and spent 20% of their cost budget on marketing, the artistic and production planning, deposits and ticket overheads.
+When, unavoidably, Sidmouth Folk Festival had to cancel 2020’s festival, they had already launched plans and spent 20% of their cost budget on marketing, the artistic and production planning, deposits and ticket overheads.

 They needed the help of their community to ensure the future of the festival in 2021 and beyond, and to continue offering support to brilliant musicians, singers, dancers, performers, educators, speakers, not to mention the many exceptional local businesses and residents who work closely with the Festival and its audiences.